coflery/DnsFlushResolverCache/README.md

 The tool is a build file for windows platform.

-This code is just a copy from [how-to-clear-flush-the-dns-cache-in-win32-apis](https://stackoverflow.com/questions/52007372/how-to-clear-flush-the-dns-cache-in-win32-apis)and just build it.
+This code is just a copy from [how-to-clear-flush-the-dns-cache-in-win32-apis](https://stackoverflow.com/questions/52007372/how-to-clear-flush-the-dns-cache-in-win32-apis) and just build it.

 The author is [CristiFati](https://stackoverflow.com/users/4788546/cristifati)